AdobeDocs/campaign.en/help/v8/start/connect.md

 ## Create your connection{#create-your-connection}

-Once the Client Console is newly installed, follow the steps below to create the connection to the application server:
+Once the Client Console is installed, follow the steps below to create the connection to the application server:

-1. Start the Console from the Windows **[!UICONTROL Start]** menu, in the **Adobe Campaign** program group.

-1. Click the link in the top right-hand corner of the credentials fields to access the connection configuration window.
+1. Start the Console and browse the link in the right-hand corner to access the connection configuration screen.

 1. Click **[!UICONTROL Add > Connection]** and enter the label and URL of the Adobe Campaign application server.